-It is based upon a conception that realizes that disease is something which arises in the system solely as a result of the body’s attempts to rid itself of obstacles to its proper functioning.
+It is based upon a concept that asserts that disease is something which arises in the system solely as a result of the body’s attempts to rid itself of obstacles to its proper functioning.
 Disease is regarded, therefore, as being something directly connected with the life and habits of the individual concerned.
 It is the direct outcome of these same ways and habits of living, and not something apart from, or foreign to them.

 The power to prevent and reverse disease is taken to reside always and only within the body and spirit of the client and will manifest itself as soon as the practices which have hampered its activity in the past and obscured its presence have been rectified.
 In other words, the body and soul of the client possesses the power to heal itself once the obstacles to health have been removed.

 Three Fundamental Principles of Naturopathy

 There are three fundamental principles, which the whole of the philosophy and practice of Naturopathy are built.
 The first and most fundamental principle of Naturopathy is that ALL FORMS of disease are due to the Same Cause, namely, disruptions in the normal functioning in the body and/or spirit.
 The second principle is that the body is always striving for the ultimate good of the individual.
 The third principle is that the body contains within itself the power to bring about a return to that condition of normal well-being known as health, providing that the right methods are employed to enable it to do so.

 Learn more about the Three Fundamental Principles of Naturopathy

 Seven Core Beliefs of Naturopathy

 As a naturopathic center, there are seven core beliefs that guide our recommendations:

 - First and foremost, do no harm